 Perry/Mark Webster/Paul Bradshaw

 The Dood: Did you view the book as a duty to the scene or a labour of love.
 How much did it consume you?

-Snowboy: It took up so much of my spare time, when I should have been practicing or song writing or doing other things…I never knew how long it was going to take, because if I had have done, I would never have started it in the first place, I really believe that.
+Snowboy: It took up so much of my spare time, when I should have been practising or songwriting or doing other things…I never knew how long it was going to take because if I had have done, I would never have started it in the first place, I really believe that.